ibokuri/libvmm/README.md

 Libvmm provides common virtualization components for Virtual Machine Monitor (VMM) and hypervisor development.

-VMMs and hypervisors often share common bits and pieces (e.g., VM lifecycle and resource management via KVM, I/O virtualization via virtio).
-Unfortunately, these components are typically reimplemented for each project, resulting in duplicated efforts and boring drudge work.
-Hopefully, Libvmm can help you avoid all that.
+VMMs and hypervisors often share common components (e.g., VM lifecycle/resource management via KVM, I/O virtualization via virtio).
+Unfortunately, these pieces are typically reimplemented for each project, resulting in duplicated efforts and boring drudge work.
+The goal of Libvmm is to prevent this redundancy.

 <!--\## **Installation**-->